Uganda Nationalist Organization: Uganda–Tanzania War

 When the Uganda–Tanzania War erupted in late 1978, UNO was internally divided and suffered from disputes among its leadership.
 One UNO leader, Andrew Adimola, also headed the "Ugandan Redemption and Reconciliation Union" by this point.
 However, Serumaga and Adimola both refused offers by Obote to join a rebel coalition which the ex-President was assembling following the war's start.
 In contrast, UNO joined a conference at Dar es Salaam, organized by Tanzanian President Julius Nyerere, to discuss a strategy to overthrow Amin.
 UNO attended alongside the Front for National Salvation (FRONASA) and Save Uganda Movement (SUM).
 Despite its internal splits, UNO consequently recruited 50 militants who joined an exiled Ugandan rebel force that was trained to assist the Tanzanians against Amin's Uganda Army.
 The UNO fighters and other insurgents were put through a military "crash course" by the Tanzania People's Defence Force (TPDF) at a training camp located at Tarime.
 Serumaga and Adimola enlisted themselves and trained as fighters at Tarime.
-In contrast to UNO's moderate contribution, Serumaga began to boast to the international press that UNO was training 2.000 guerrillas.
+In contrast to UNO's moderate contribution, Serumaga began to boast to the international press that UNO was training 2,000 guerrillas.
 These claims helped UNO to raise funds by the Tanzanians, Ugandan exiles, and international companies.
 There were also rumours about UNO being supported by Israel and the CIA.

 In January 1979, 200 to 300 rebels from Tarime attempted to cross Lake Victoria to launch a raid into Uganda.
 Serumaga and SUM leader Ateker Ejalu supplied 50 militants for the operation.
 However, the boats were overcrowded, and one sank, resulting in 82 to 140 rebel fighters drowning.
 It was suspected that Kikosi Maalum (which was loyal to Obote) had sabotaged the boat, although Obote loyalist Tito Okello had co-organized the raid.
 Ejalu and Serumaga later sent another force across Lake Victoria, but all militants who reached the shore near Jinja were either killed or captured by Amin's security forces.
 The Tarime camp was consequently closed and its remaining rebels moved to Kagera to operate alongside the TPDF at the frontline.
-About 30 UNO militants were reportedly integrated into the "National Revolt", a Obote-associated rebel coalition.
+About 30 UNO militants were reportedly integrated into the "National Revolt", an Obote-associated rebel coalition.
 In March 1979, UNO joined the Uganda National Liberation Front, a large pro-Tanzanian coalition of rebel groups.